zama-ai/concrete/docs/tutorial/workarounds.md

 to illustrate the kind of optimization one can do to get better performance.

 {% hint style="info" %}
 All code snippets provided here are temporary workarounds.
-In future version of Concrete, some functions described here could be directly available in a more generic and efficient form.
+In future versions of Concrete, some functions described here could be directly available in a more generic and efficient form.
 These code snippets are coming from support answers in our [community forum](https://community.zama.ai)
 {% endhint %}

 ## Minimum for Two values

-In this first example, we compute a minimum by creating a difference between the two numbers `y` and `x` and conditionally remove this diff from `y` to either get `x` if `y>x` or `y` if `x>y`:
+In this first example, we compute a minimum by creating the difference between two numbers `y` and `x` and conditionally remove this diff from `y` to either get `x` if `y>x` or `y` if `x>y`:

 ```python